prcore/docs/content/advanced-usage/log-definition/_index.md

 ## Identify the timestamp for each event

 Initially, PrCore will check if all rows in the event log lack a `start_transition`.
 If they do not contain a `start_transition`, PrCore will use the timestamp of the row that has a `complete_transition` as the timestamp for each event.
-Alternatively, if there is no `complete_transition` present in the event log, PrCore will use the `complete_transition` to identify the timestamp for each event.
+Alternatively, if there is no `complete_transition` present in the event log, PrCore will use the `start_transition` to identify the timestamp for each event.

 If both `start_transition` and `complete_transition` are absent in the event log, PrCore will preserve the timestamp of the row as is, and therefore, all rows will remain unmerged.